Fast Five (video game)

-Fast Five the Movie: Official Game is a racing video game developed and published by Gameloft for Android, iOS, J2ME and MacOS.
-The game is based on the fifth movie of the Fast & Furious franchise.
+Fast Five is a racing video game developed and published by Gameloft for Android, iOS, J2ME and MacOS.
+The game is based on the 2011 film.
 It was released in two versions: 3D for smartphones and 2D for functional phones.

 Gameplay

 The game is similar to the previous Fast & Furious mobile games as well as the series Asphalt.
 Tilt controls and a third-person view are used by default, but can be changed to a front view and touch controls.
 Acceleration is automatic and nitro boosters can be used to gain extra speed.
 There is also a rewind function that allows the player to go back in time to avoid accidents.
 Parts sets that create road hazards occasionally occur during races.

 The main mode of the game is the career mode that follows the story of the movie.
 It is made up of ten chapters each containing a new track as well as various events.
 Each chapter begins with a history race and once the additional race events are completed they are available.
 There are a few different career modes: normal races and time attacks, eliminations where the player has to push opponents off the road, drag races that have to do with displacements and drift races where the player has to drift. as much as possible.
 To advance to the next chapter, fame points must be earned by performing well in events.

 There is also a multiplayer mode that allows races with up to ten players.
 It can be played online as well as through Wi-Fi or bluetooth.